jessegmeyerlab/proteomics-tutorial/manuscript.md

 ## Abstract {.page_break_before}

-Proteomics is the large scale study of protein structure and function from biological systems.
+Proteomics is the large-scale study of protein structure and function from biological systems.
-"Shotgun proteomics" or "bottom-up proteomics" is the prevailing strategy, in which proteins are hydrolyzed into peptide that are analyzed by mass spectrometry.
+"Shotgun proteomics" or "bottom-up proteomics" is the prevailing strategy, in which proteins are hydrolyzed into peptides that are analyzed by mass spectrometry.
 Proteomics studies can be applied to diverse studies ranging from simple protein identification to studies of protein-protein interactions, post-translational modifications, and protein stability.
 To enable this range of different experiments, there are diverse strategies for proteome analysis.
-The nuances of how proteomic workflows differ may be difficult to understand for new practitioners.
+The nuances of how proteomics workflows differ may be challenging to understand for new practitioners.
 Here, we provide a comprehensive tutorial of different proteomics methods.
 Our tutorial covers all necessary steps starting from protein extraction and ending with biological interpretation.
 We expect that this work will serve as a basic resource for new practitioners of the field of shotgun or bottom-up proteomics.